Palkovsky/me/content/posts/2025/ebpf-lsm-synchronous-execution-prevention.md

 However, on their own, they still might not be perfectly suitable for building a complex prevention logic, due to restrictions set by the eBPF verifier.
 Typical security products heavily depend on regexes and custom rule engines, that might be extremely tricky to port into a native eBPF.

-What is see happening is a hybrid architecture:
+What I see happening is a hybrid architecture:
-- LSM-based eBPF probes reponsible for handling data parsing, creating internal event representation and dispatching a decision (e.g. permission denied) made by a detection engine implemented as a native kernel module.
+- LSM-based eBPF probes responsible for handling data parsing, creating internal event representation and dispatching a decision (e.g. permission denied) made by a detection engine implemented as a native kernel module.
 - Actual detection engine being implemented kernel-side, exposed to eBPF layer via custom [`KFuncs`](https://docs.ebpf.io/linux/concepts/kfuncs/).

-Maybe I'll explore this idea in a next blog post.
+Maybe I'll explore this further idea in a next blog post.